 Ecuador: Spanish 101 and 102 or test at this level

 Indonesia: One course in Indonesian

-Senegal: French 101 and 102 or test at this level
+Senegal: French 101 or test at this level

 Tanzania: One course in Swahili

 - Living by community standards: a record with no serious behavioral violations.

 If you are in doubt about your standing in any of these areas, the Handbook of Policies and Procedures for Semester SST offers more details.

 What does SST cost?

 Fall or Spring SST: Tuition and room and board costs are the same as for a semester on campus.
 Your financial aid package (including your grants and scholarships) will apply to SST just like it would if you were studying on campus.
 See Tuition and Fees, 2022-2023 for more details.

-Summer SST, leaving in May: Tuition and room and board costs are still the same as for a semester on campus, but keep in mind that your financial aid package only covers eight semesters.
-In this case, you have two choices:
+Summer SST, leaving in May: Tuition and room and board costs are still the same as for a semester on campus, but keep in mind that most financial aid only covers eight semesters.
+In this case, you have several choices:

 - Count SST as one of your eight semesters and take a fall or spring semester off if you can complete your required courses this way.

-- Pay the full summer SST base rate.
-For full-time students in 2021-22, that amount is $18,790.
+- Pay the full summer SST base rate listed with tuition costs.
 If you are not a full-time student, meet with the Financial Aid Office to clarify what is expected.

-Immunizations: Students are expected to pay for the shots or medications required for each country.
-Costs vary from around $100 to $600 depending on location.
+Immunizations: Students are expected to pay for the shots or medications required by other countries.
+Costs vary from around $100 to nearly $1000 depending on location.
 Your insurance may cover all or part of these costs.
 Check with Goshen Family Physicians and your insurance company for pricing if this is a concern.
 Immunization lists and costs available from the Global Engagement Office upon request.

 Passport fees: If you don’t have a current passport, this costs $165 as of 2024.

-Physical Exam: All SSTers must meet with the campus physician and cover the cost of this visit.
+Physical Exam: SSTers spending a semester abroad must meet with the campus physician and cover the cost of this visit.
 Again, your insurance may cover this.